-Attended noise compliance monitoring at designated NCIA Project Approval and EPL noise receivers was conducted on 1 and 24 June 2021.
+Attended noise compliance monitoring at designated NCIA Project Approval and EPL noise receivers was conducted on 6 June 2023.

-Site noise from NCIA was inaudible at both Kenvil PI and Wollombi Rd during the day period, potentially audible in the evening and barely audible at night.
-LAeq(15 min) levels measured at the receiver locations were largely influenced by extraneous noise sources such as road and rail traffic and other ambient sources (e.g. birds, crickets) at both locations.
+Site noise from NCIA was noted to be either inaudible or barely audible at Kenvil Close, and audible at the Wollombi Road location.
+L{Aeq(15 min)} levels measured at the receiver locations were largely influenced by extraneous noise sources such as road and rail traffic and other ambient sources (e.g. birds, crickets) at both locations.
 Extraneous noise sources present at the defined Project Approval locations means in-situ assessment of the site contribution at the receiver locations is not possible.

 Due to the difficulty in determining the contribution of the facility at the nominated receiver locations, an alternative method of determining compliance, in accordance with the NPfI, was considered appropriate.
-In this case site boundary measurements were used to calculate noise impacts at each receiver location.
+In this case site source measurements were used to calculate noise impacts at each receiver location.